 Pious Queen Isabela of Portugal first walked the Portuguese Camino to Santiago de Compostela in the 13th century.
-Follow in her footsteps on this eight-day hike during a rare holy year through the history and pastoral beauty of Portugal and Galicia with AdventureWomen!
+Follow in her footsteps on this eight-day hike through the history and pastoral beauty of Portugal and Galicia with AdventureWomen!

-Visit Foz de Douro Lighthouse and walk the ramparts of the Fortress of Valença do Minho, an ancient river defense, try port wine tastings in the Ferreira Bodega (est. 1751), and then then get to know each other over a lively welcome dinner.
+Visit Foz de Douro Lighthouse and walk the ramparts of the Fortress of Valença do Minho, an ancient river defense, try port wine tastings in the Ferreira Bodega and then get to know each other over a lively welcome dinner.

 Follow an ancient path to new friends and new memories on this unique hiking trip from Portugal to Spain on the Portuguese Camino to Santiago de Compostela.

 - Hike each day on the Camino de Santiago through the beauty of the rural countryside in northern Portugal and southern Spain

 - Enjoy the best of Portugal’s and Spain’s vineyards as you learn about the local cuisine in this part of western Europe

 - Visit palaces, lighthouses, fortresses, and monasteries as you revisit history along this famous spiritual path